Who Is ‘Prayer Man’?

 Three of the statements contain minor errors.
 Roy Truly, O.V.
 Campbell, Jeraldean (Mrs R.A.)
 Reid and Carolyn Arnold were claimed to have been on the steps, but their own statements make it clear that all four had moved away from the steps by the time the presidential motorcade arrived; for example, Roy Truly stated that he and Ochus Campbell were standing “out in Elm Street, 10 to 15 or 20 feet from the front steps.
 We first stood on the steps, the bottom steps a few minutes, and then we walked out in the line of spectators on the side of Elm Street” (WCHE, vol.3, p.219).

 It is worth noting that many of the witnesses quoted below were standing on the TSBD’s steps for some time, and they too may have moved around.
 Their recollections in March 1964 of their exact positions at the time of the shooting will not necessarily be accurate.
 Billy Lovelady’s memory, for example, may have been influenced by his viewing of the Altgens photograph.
-He claimed to have been standing “to the far right against the wall,” as is wrongly implied by the angle from which the Altgens photograph was taken, but he can be seen in other images to be leaning against the hand–rail that runs down the middle of the steps.
+He claimed to have been standing “to the far right against the wall,” as is wrongly implied by the angle from which the Altgens photograph was taken, but he can be seen in other images to be leaning against the hand–rail that in 1963 ran down the middle of the steps.

 Layout of the Texas School Book Depository